 In Copenhagen, visitors flock to see the Little Mermaid.
 Visitors to Opatija who walk along the Lungomare will encounter the Maiden with the Seagull.

-img_0729 (In Pat’s picture, the seagull on her arm is part of the sculpture.
+(In Pat’s picture, the seagull on her arm is part of the sculpture.
 The one on her head is not.)

-Her story begins in 1891 with when Count Arthur Kesselstadt and his wife drowned in a storm just off the coast.
+Her story begins in 1891 when Count Arthur Kesselstadt and his wife drowned in a storm just off the coast.
 The family installed a sculpture of the Madonna on the rock to honor their memory.
 Over time, the Madonna statue succumbed to weather damage and had to be removed.
 It was eventually restored and is on display in the Croatian Museum of Tourism in the Villa Angiolina.

 The new statue, which is the work of Croatian sculptor Zvonko Car, was installed in 1956.
 There’s no fairy tale or additional tragedy to go along with this statue that the locals call the Nymph because when the waves splash over the reef and, as the sea sprays and scatters, the young girl in her modest windblown shift gives the appearance of a nymph rising from the sea.

-Further along the Ulica Maršala Tita (Tito Street), Opatija held another surprise.
-Just behind Slatina – the beach in the center of town – and a small army of pushcarts that mainly sell food and souvenirs is the
+Further along the Ulica MarÅ¡ala Tita (Tito Street), Opatija held another surprise.
+Just behind Slatina – the beach in the center of town – and a small army of pushcarts that mainly sell food and souvenirs is the Croatian Walk of Fame.

 It consists of 32 marble stars with names of prominent Croatian athletes, scientists and artists.
-Here’s the star of Croatia’s most famous native son:
+Here’s the star of Croatia’s most famous native son:.

 In some ways, I’m a lousy tourist.
 I’ve reached an age when I refrain from buying much in the way of souvenirs and memorabilia.
 I will buy some small gifts for friends and family but I purchase almost nothing for myself.
-Here’s the complete inventory of my personal travel swag:
+Here’s the complete inventory of my personal travel swag:.

-A (“Made in China”) paper hat I bought in Dubrovnik
+A (“Made in China”) paper hat I bought in Dubrovnik.

-A hat I bought in Mostar
+A hat I bought in Mostar.

-A t-shirt from the Sarajevo Film Festival
+A t-shirt from the Sarajevo Film Festival.

-And from Opatija, I brought home:
+And from Opatija, I brought home this painting (unframed when I purchased it):.

 Next up, we visit the hill towns of Istria.